 Some cold tolerant veggies grow very fast and make great second crop harvests.
 Radish, leaf lettuce, arugula, and mustard greens can be planted in 2-4 weeks prior to first frost, resulting in bonus post-frost harvests!

 There are some vegetables that improve with frost, such as spinach, kale, carrots, collard greens, Swiss chard and endive.
 These are excellent candidates to bring into fall’s cooler temperatures.

 Mature rhubarb will often survive extremely hardy winters and be the first to produce in the subarctic garden, offering a nice early season garden treat.

 The late gardening season is always a bit challenging as it can often be hard to predict exactly when the first frost will set in.

 While first and last frost dates are commonly known for various areas, mother nature doesn’t follow a schedule.
 Frosts can come early or late.

-It’s helpful to prioritize your harvests according to the plant’s tolerance for cooler temperatures.
+It’s helpful to prioritize your harvests according to the plant’s tolerance for cooler or warmer temperatures.

 For all frost sensitive plants, you should work towards harvesting them before first frost.
 These plants are always the first priority for harvest.

 Many plants will tolerate cooler temperatures, and even a light frost.
 You can hold off on harvesting these types of plants, taking full advantage of the late gardening season.